turingschool-examples/intermission-assignments/prep-for-module-4-frontend.markdown

 ## Prework Submission

 You are expected to have the prework completed by day one of module 4.
-For the items marked as **Deliverable**, you will submit links to your finished work to a homework submission file.
-[This is the homework submission file](https://github.com/turingschool/front-end-submissions-public/blob/master/1908/mod-4/prework-submissions.md).
+For the items marked as **Deliverable**, you will submit links to your finished work to the [this](https://gist.github.com/thatPamIAm/8e8876cc3634353e583aca29fdeeadd2) gist.

-To submit your prework assignments, make a pull request to add links to your finished work under your name.